aojedao/Microfactory/collections/_posts/2022-10-10-Transport-Module.md

 *Motor support*

+This is the second version of the support design, as the first one failed due to the load, and broke trough the motor fastener holes, new versions are welcome to improve its

 The superior chassis is better built by mounting the Raspberry Pi and the superior base first, and the other components afterwards.